 Facilities should be available for the storage, administration and routine monitoring of immunosuppressive medication.

 Patients requiring cardiac or thoracic surgery during pregnancy will typically be undergoing urgent or emergency intervention.
 Indications include chest trauma, acute coronary ischaemia, aortic or coronary dissection, decompensated valvular disease and acute cardiomyopathy.

 Cardiothoracic anaesthetists should be familiar with the normal physiological effects of pregnancy and the general principles of obstetric anaesthesia.

-Where cardiothoracic surgery is scheduled to take place immediately after Caesarean section, there should be early involvement of obstetricians, specialist obstetric anaesthetists, neonatal paediatricians and midwifery services.
+Where cardiothoracic surgery is scheduled to occur immediately after Caesarean section, there should be early involvement of obstetricians, specialist obstetric anaesthetists, neonatal paediatricians and midwifery services.

-Equipment, services and facilities should be equivalent to those found in an obstetric unit.50
+Equipment, services and facilities should be equivalent to those found in an obstetric unit.53

 Whenever possible, escalation in care should ideally not lead to the separation of mother and baby.